 Non-agricultural employment includes all persons employed except federal military personnel, the self-employed, proprietors, unpaid workers, and farm and household domestic workers.
-The following table compares non-agricultural establishment employment for Connecticut, New England, and the United States between 2010 and 2019.
+The following table compares non-agricultural establishment employment for Connecticut, New England, and the United States between 2011 and 2020.
 Connecticut's nonagricultural employment reached a high in March 2008 of 1,717,100 persons employed, but began declining with the onset of the 2008 recession falling to 1,597,100 jobs by February 2010.
-After the 2008 recession, employment reached a new slightly lower peak of 1,699,500 jobs in February 2020 before the onset of the COVID-19 pandemic-related recession and as of December 2020 the state stands at 1,590,800 jobs.
+After the 2008 recession, employment reached a peak of 1,696,300 in February 2020 before the onset of the COVID-19 pandemic-related recession.
+Employment then fell 293,300 jobs to 1,403,000 jobs in April 2020.
+As of December 2021, the State stands at 1,597,941 jobs.